httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The retransmission of representation data or the ultimate upload failure that can happen with an "optimistic upload creation" is therefore avoided at the expense of an additional request that does not carry representation data.

 This approach is best suited if the client cannot receive interim responses, e.g. due to a limitation in the provided HTTP interface, or if large representations are transferred where the cost of the additional request is minuscule compared to the effort of transferring the representation itself.

+# Incremental Transfer, Processing and Forwarding {#incremental}

+The resumable upload design is most effective when a server processes request message portions as they arrive, which ensures the greatest chance that data is processed before a possible transfer interruption.

+To support incremental processing, it is RECOMMENDED that clients send request content incrementally and minimize buffering.

+As described in {{INCREMENTAL}}, intermediaries might interfere with the incremental delivery of data to a server.
+Clients can use the Incremental header field defined in {{Section 3 of INCREMENTAL}} to signal their preference for incremental forwarding by intermediaries.

 # Security Considerations